sebharvey/ai-sentiment-analysis/README.md

 ## How Word Embeddings Work

 Traditional systems use dictionaries: "excellent = +1.0, terrible = -1.0".
-That's cheating.

-This system starts with random numbers for each word and adjusts them through backpropagation.
+However, this system starts with random numbers for each word and adjusts them through backpropagation.
 After training:

 - Words with similar meanings end up with similar embedding vectors
 - The network naturally learns that "brilliant" and "fantastic" are related